cjonesdev/docker-amazonlinux-lamp/README.md

 ### Create Container

 You will most likely want to develop on your local machine.
 Create your directory structure on your local machine and figure out where you want your web root to reside.
-Update the -v ~/www:/var/www/html with the path to your work directory.
+Update the -v ~/www:/var/www/html with the path to your working directory.
+You can obviously change this to include multiple filepath mappings, where needed.

 ```
 # Custom Image Build